The title of this post is based on the Bloganuary question of the day. What do I wish I knew how to do?

 - Chef-quality cooking

 Obviously, if you look at this blog, you’ll know I did invest quite a bit of time into learning that last one.
-I certainly didn’t accomplish the goal of creating create chef-quality meals without the help of meal kits, but I did learn a lot about cooking.
+I certainly didn’t accomplish the goal of creating chef-quality meals without the help of meal kits, but I did learn a lot about cooking.
 So yay for that.

 In general, though, I’m okay with what I know at this point in life.
 What I don’t know, someone else does, so I’ll hire the experts when necessary.